efentress2025/cse15l-lab-reports/lab-report-3-week-6.md

 **1. Streamlining ssh Configuration**

-In order to log into the "ieng6" server without having to append my username to the end of the "``ssh ieng6@[username]``" command, I made a "config" file in my local ".ssh" directory with information about the host I want to connect to, my login credentials, and my login keygen file.
+In order to log into the "ieng6" server without having to append my username to the end of the "``ssh ieng6@[username]``" command, I made a "config" file in my local ".ssh" directory with information about the host I want to connect to, my login credentials, and my login keygen file:

 ![image1](Lab_Report_3_Images\configFile.PNG)

-After making this file, I am able to login to the "ieng6" server effortlessly.
+After making this file, I am able to login to the "ieng6" server effortlessly:

 ![image2](Lab_Report_3_Images\sshLoginNoUser.PNG)

-To demonstrate this further, here is a ``scp`` command done into the "ieng6" server with no credentials required.
+To demonstrate this further, here is a ``scp`` command done into the "ieng6" server with no credentials required:

 ![image3](Lab_Report_3_Images\scpWithConfig.PNG)